Mentoring

-During this field service, Mercy Ships will partner with Madagascar’s Ministry of Health to identify the most pressing needs and strengthen the country’s surgical systems in the long term.
+During this field service, Mercy Ships is partnering with Madagascar’s Ministry of Health to identify the most pressing needs and strengthen the country’s surgical systems in the long term.
 Through the Education, Training, and Advocacy strategy, the organization aims to increase the number of surgical providers, provide training across the surgical ecosystem, develop sustainable educational programs, and advocate for the importance of surgery in healthcare globally.

 The hospital ship’s arrival to the island nation builds on a longstanding collaboration between Mercy Ships and Madagascar, marking the fourth visit since 1996.
-During the coming field service, Mercy Ships volunteer medical crew will provide specialized surgeries in various fields, including maxillofacial and ear nose and throat, general, pediatric specialized general, pediatric orthopedic, cataract surgery, and reconstructive plastics.
+During the coming field service, Mercy Ships volunteer medical crew will provide more than 1,000 specialized surgeries in various fields, including maxillofacial and ear nose and throat, general, pediatric specialized general, pediatric orthopedic, cataract surgery, and reconstructive plastics, and ophthalmology.

-During this field service, Mercy Ships will partner with Madagascar’s Ministry of Health to identify the most pressing needs and strengthen the country’s surgical systems in the long term.
+During this field service, Mercy Ships is partnering with Madagascar’s Ministry of Health to identify the most pressing needs and strengthen the country’s surgical systems in the long term.
 Through the Education, Training, and Advocacy strategy, the organization aims to increase the number of surgical providers, provide training across the surgical ecosystem, develop sustainable educational programs, and advocate for the importance of surgery in healthcare globally.

-Over the course of three previous visits, Mercy Ships collaborated with the government and Ministry of Health to provide more than 6,425 life-changing surgical procedures and over 52,395 dental procedures.
+Over the course of three previous visits, Mercy Ships collaborated with the government and Ministry of Health to provide more than 6,425 life-changing surgical procedures and over 52,000 dental procedures.
 In addition to delivering life-changing surgical and dental care, Mercy Ships has a longstanding commitment to education, having trained 2,019 healthcare professionals in Madagascar in the past.
+This visit marks the Africa Mercy’s first field service since she received renovations including an upgraded hospital, and updated lab and pharmacy equipment.

-Over the course of three previous visits, Mercy Ships collaborated with the government and Ministry of Health to provide more than 6,425 life-changing surgical procedures and over 52,395 dental procedures.
+Over the course of three previous visits, Mercy Ships collaborated with the government and Ministry of Health to provide more than 6,425 life-changing surgical procedures and over 52,000 dental procedures.
 In addition to delivering life-changing surgical and dental care, Mercy Ships has a longstanding commitment to education, having trained 2,019 healthcare professionals in Madagascar in the past.
+This visit marks the Africa Mercy’s first field service since she received renovations including an upgraded hospital, and updated lab and pharmacy equipment.

 TOAMASINA, MADAGASCAR – International charity Mercy Ships yesterday [February 1st] returned to Madagascar to bring transformative surgical education and free, life- changing surgeries.